“You should stop focusing on making people sound better than they really are and do your own thing.”

 These technical products — and there are a lot of them — have certainly helped innovate the music industry over the last decade.
 A brief recap: In 2006, Scott designed LaptopRoadie, a secure cloud storage vault designed to combat intense post-9/11 airport and cargo shipping screening (pre-dating Dropbox and iCloud by a year).
 Laptop Roadie later became an integral part of Skyscraper Holding Company, a tech startup firm Scott founded in 2010 and still owns a majority share of today (Skyscraper purchased LaptopRoadie in 2010).
 That company works with fiber optics and remote data storage not just for musicians, but for all types of businesses.

-More recently, Scott’s been working on PEDALpUNK!, which allows analog devices (like guitar pedals) to interface with computers — released in 2016 to stellar reviews from the likes of Sound On Sound, TapeOp and Mix, the units are now in North America, UK, Europe, Africa, Australia and Japan, and currently being used in the curriculum of the recording department at the Musicians Institute in Hollywood.
+More recently, Scott’s been working on PEDALpUNK!, which allows analog devices (like guitar pedals) to interface with computers — released to stellar reviews from the likes of Sound On Sound, TapeOp and Mix, the units are now in North America, UK, Europe, Africa, Australia and Japan, and currently being used in the curriculum of the recording department at the Musicians Institute in Hollywood.

 His other technical endeavors include PrivatePipes, an encrypted Extranet data transportation service; and enviralNET, a digital, time-based protocol that allows an unlimited array of computers and electronic devices to operate as one large environment.
 Olivier presented enviralNET at the Audio Engineering Society Convention in 2016 and at Loyola Marymount University in 2017.
 He used that technology to build a huge touring rack for the band 311 on their most recent tour, which synchronized the concert audio, lighting and video.

 You need to act fast to take advantage of Olivier’s technical/musical expertise, however.
 “All of the electronics I design are handmade, hardwired and produced in extremely limited editions,” says Scott.
 “That’s part of the allure.
 So I can’t go big.
 There’s a tipping point.”